 The primary mission of the MHS postdoctoral training program is to offer advanced professional training for postdoctoral fellows.
 The program includes the following characteristics:

-- Postdocs are expected to participate in 24 hours/week of service delivery, 13 hours of which will be individual counseling.
+- Postdocs are expected to participate in at least 20.5 hours/week of service delivery, approximately 13 hours of which will be individual counseling.

 - Each postdoc will receive at least 2.0 hours of individual supervision/week.